adamsilver/fdpb/05-an-inbox.md

 My sister loves to-do lists.
 In fact she loves them so much, that one of her favourite things is making new lists out of old ones.
 The world is full of lists.
 There is even a list of great people[^1].
 On the web, there are several types of lists and there are some design patterns that have emerged over the years that help to manage them.

 The type of list we'll be tackling is an inbox.
 That is, a list of emails sent from other people.
+In many respects, an inbox is a list of tasks represented as emails.
 Besides reading and replying to emails, the aim is to achieve a zen-like state of Inbox Zero[^2].
 To get there quickly, the interface will let users delete, archive and mark emails as spam.
 But not just one at a time&mdash;in bulk.
 My sister loves her trusty pen and paper, but if we do this right, perhaps she'll be converted to digital.

 ## List types